 The Student Wellbeing Service can help to support your psychological wellbeing in order for you to manage your studies and make the most of university life.
 The service provides access to self-help resources, offers wellbeing appointments and can direct you to specialist support if required.
 Contact them by telephone on 0114 225 2136 or email firstname.lastname@example.org.

 Immigration Advice for refugees and asylum seeker students

 The International Experience Team can signpost you to local organisations and solicitors who give advice and assistance with immigration applications, such as applying for Indefinite Leave to Remain.
 Any immigration solicitor you choose should be registered either with ILPA (Immigration Law Practitioners’ Association) or OISC (Office of the Immigration Services Commissioner).

 Refugee Family Reunion Clinic

-The Sheffield Hallam University Refugee Family Reunion Service supports individual refugees who wish to be reunited with family members they have been forced to leave behind.
+The Sheffield Hallam University Refugee Family Reunion Clinic supports individual refugees who wish to be reunited with family members they have been forced to leave behind.
 This is a free service.
 The Clinic works directly with refugees in making applications for refugee family reunion.

 To read more about the Clinic and opening hours please go to: blogs.shu.ac.uk/refugeelawclinic/

 You can read more about the Refugee Family Reunion scheme